NEW TRIBE VALUES

 - Email Lydia to make an appointment.

-- Have a fellow staff member purchase for you during staff store hours if you are not available to do so.
+- Have a fellow staff member purchase or pick up for you during staff store hours if you are not available to do so.

 Help remind your teams of the above!